 Michael Groher, PhD, F-ASHA, Honors ASHA

 Michael Groher is an Emeritus Professor of the Department of Communicative Disorders at the University of Redlands in Redlands, California.
-Dr. Groher spent most of his career working as a medical speech pathologist in acute and long-term care settings.
-The majority of hospital work was done for the Department of Veterans Affairs in Seattle/Tacoma, New York, and Tampa.
+Dr. Groher has spent most of his career working as a medical speech pathologist in acute and long-term care settings.
+The majority of his hospital work was done for the Department of Veterans Affairs in Seattle/Tacoma, New York, and Tampa.
 He is best known for his pioneering work with patients who have swallowing disorders.
-The majority of his work is summarized in three texts: Dysphagia: Diagnosis and Management (Three editions), Introduction to Adult Swallowing Disorders, and Clinical Management of Dysphagia in Adults and Children, second edition in press.
+The majority of his work is summarized in three texts: Dysphagia: Diagnosis and Management (three editions), Introduction to Adult Swallowing Disorders, and Clinical Management of Dysphagia in Adults and Children, second edition.
 Dr. Groher is an ASHA Fellow and Honors recipient as well as a past founding associate editor for the journal Dysphagia.
 He is an honorary member of the Japanese Society of Dysphagia Rehabilitation.

 Edythe A. Strand, PhD, F-ASHA